Last chance to save—CHRMP Certification Fee increases on 1st Jan 2025!!

 Hence, it is highly important to determine an appropriate span by carefully considering the organisation’s needs based on its size, management style and goals.

-4 Types of Span of Control
+4 Types of Span of Management/Control

 1.Narrow Span of Control: In hierarchical organizations, a manager having small number of subordinates who need close supervision and detailed guidance, suitable for complex tasks, has a narrow span of control.